Remote Work: Engineering Without Borders

 Another time, my flight departure clashed perfectly with a client meeting.

+So, I put in my AirPods, joined the call, and kept my video off.
 While discussing project updates, I showed my boarding pass, walked down the jet bridge, and boarded the plane - without anyone realizing.

-Thankfully, no one on the call heard the flight attendant's cheerful “Welcome onboard!”
-That would've been both hilarious and mortifying.
+Thankfully, no one on the call heard the flight attendant's cheerful "Welcome onboard!"

 Nomading often means flipping your day upside down.